Resources & Research

-As part of the sector support and development program, our team conducts research and creates resources with the aim of strengthening the home support service system
+As part of the Sector Support & Development Program, our team conducts research and creates resources with the aim of strengthening the home support service system.

 Making Choices, Finding Solutions Guide

-Your guide to assistive equipment and home modification options for your safety, independence and wellbeing.
+Your guide to assistive equipment and home modification options for safety, independence, and wellbeing.

-This guide has been developed to assist you to find simple assistive equipment, technology and basic home modification solutions available in local stores and online.
+This guide has been developed to assist you in finding simple assistive equipment, technology, and basic home modification solutions available in local stores and online.

 WA HACC Home Modifications and Assistive Technology Project 2013 - 2018